 Prioritize your requests.
 They are processed in the order received.

-NOTE: Due to the growing popularity of this program, we must hold each faculty member's requests to a maximum of 6 hours of recording time per week during the start of every semester.
+NOTE: Due to the growing popularity of the VoD program, we must hold each faculty member's requests to a maximum of 6 hours of recording time per week during the start of every semester.

 What can I put on VOD?

 Any film from the Library’s collection or personal copies can be used as long as they’re original copies that adhere to copyright guidelines.

 I recorded a TV program.
 Can you place on VOD?

 Yes, but with restrictions.
 On-air recordings cannot be used for longer than 10 days due to copyright restrictions.

 What does Cougar Courses have to do with this?

 All films are added to your Cougar Courses to allow students to view films either on or off campus.

 I completed the form.
 What else is there to do?